 I guess her faith is an in-the-church-building faith, and not a faith she takes with her out her church’s doors.

-If emailing The Church of the Advent of Christ the King about their less than welcoming subdeacon is cyberstalking; if emailing Jennifer Usher to inform her that she should take down a copyrighted photo if she doesn’t want to give me the ability to copy her copyrighted material without repercussion, then certainly emailing the editor of LGBT Weekly accusing me of cyberstalking in an attempt to have me removed as a columnist would probably qualify as its own from of cyberstalking.
+If emailing The Church of the Advent of Christ the King about their less than welcoming subdeacon is cyberstalking; if emailing Jennifer Usher to inform her that she should take down a copyrighted photo if she doesn’t want to give me the ability to copy her copyrighted material without repercussion, then certainly emailing the editor of LGBT Weekly accusing me of cyberstalking in an attempt to have me removed as a columnist would probably qualify as its own form of cyberstalking.
 And, last week, Jennifer emailed my LGBT Weekly editor in an attempt to have me removed as a columnist.
 She told my editor that I’d cyberstalked her multiple times — and she didn’t cc me on her email to LGBT Weekly as I did on my email to her church.

 Hey, it’s not creepy at all hat Jennifer Usher has written 105 blog entries that mention me, most of which are about me.
 It’s not creepy obsession to be the blogger who has focused on me so much that no other blogger comes close to have written about me as much as she has.
 It’s not creepy at all that she’s hyper-focusing on me, but claims to be a victim as soon as I put focus back on her…right?